-Depending on where you bought your treadmill, will decide which distance measurement is the default you're shown.
-Certain countries use the imperial measurement which is miles and others metric which is kilometers (km).
+Depending on where you bought your treadmill, will decide which distance measurement is the default you’re shown.
+Certain countries use the imperial measurement which is miles and other metrics which is kilometers (km).
 The USA show their distances in miles and Europe km.
 The exception is the UK.
 Although the UK typically uses the metric system, they still like distance and speed in miles and miles per hour.

 These measurements will be shown on the treadmill console in front of you.
 A mile is further than a km and will generally take longer to reach.
 The treadmill will be calibrated to measure these distances when they’re manufactured.
 When you get on your treadmill, think about how far you want to go and how long it will take you.